Abhinav-Khot/jlox/README.md

 A Java interpreter for the Lox programming language.

-# Documenation
+# Documentation

-The documenation can be found at : https://abhinav-khot.github.io/jlox
+The documentation can be found at : https://abhinav-khot.github.io/jlox

 ## Prerequisites

 - Java JDK 8 or higher